Noise-Robust Estimation of Quantum Observables in Noisy Hardware: Introduction

-These limitations highlight the need for a noise-agnostic approach that systematically reduces bias while maintaining a manageable sampling overhead.
-In the following, we introduce Noise-Robust Estimation (NRE), a novel framework that leverages a bias-dispersion correlation uncovered in this work to enhance the accuracy of expectation value estimation.
+These limitations motivate the development of noise-agnostic mitigation methods that systematically suppress bias while maintaining manageable sampling costs.
+In this work we introduce Noise-Robust Estimation (NRE), a noise-agnostic framework for expectation-value estimation that combines noise amplification with a structured post-processing strategy.
+The central idea is to construct an auxiliary estimator whose variation across amplified noise realizations provides a directly measurable diagnostic of the magnitude of the residual bias of the baseline estimator.

-NRE introduces an auxiliary quantity, $\mathcal{A}$, which is less sensitive to noise than the directly measured expectation value of the observable $O$, obtained by executing the noisy target (\textit{t}) quantum circuit, $\tot$.
-Unlike existing methods, NRE employs a distinctive two-step post-processing framework to achieve robust estimations.
+NRE introduces an auxiliary quantity $\mathcal{A}$ that is designed to be less sensitive to noise than the directly measured expectation value $\tot$ of an observable $O$.
+The framework consists of two post-processing steps.

-First post-processing layer: Baseline estimation.
-This step constructs an initial estimator, $\langle O \rangle^\mathrm{b-NRE}$, using a noise-canceling circuit (\textit{ncc}) and a tunable control parameter.
-As explained in the Results, the \textit{ncc} is structurally similar to the target circuit but designed such that its noiseless expectation value is known.
-While the baseline estimation suppresses noise effects, it generally retains an \textit{unknown} residual bias, $\mathcal{B}$.
+\textbf{First post-processing step: baseline estimation.} An initial estimator, $\langle O \rangle_\mathrm{b\text{-}NRE}$, is constructed using measurements from both the target circuit and a noise-canceling circuit (\textit{ncc}) together with a tunable control parameter.
+The noise-canceling circuit is structurally similar to the target circuit but chosen such that its noiseless expectation value is known.
+By combining data from these circuits, this step suppresses leading noise contributions and produces a baseline estimator whose remaining bias arises from higher-order and finite-difference effects.

-Second post-processing layer: Bias-Dispersion correlation.
-A key insight of NRE is the discovery of a strong correlation between the unknown residual bias and a \textit{measurable} quantity, the normalized dispersion ($\mathcal{D}$).
-The latter quantifies the noise sensitivity of the auxiliary quantity relative to that of the observable of interest.
-Ideally, after the first post-processing step, the auxiliary quantity should be completely insensitive to noise, implying $\mathcal{D} \to 0$.
-Since $\mathcal{D}$ quantifies noise sensitivity, a smaller $\mathcal{D}$ statistically correlates with a reduced residual bias $\mathcal{B}$, improving estimation accuracy.
+\textbf{Second post-processing step: bias--dispersion correlation.} The second stage exploits the relationship between the magnitude of the residual bias of the baseline estimator, $|\mathcal{B}_{\mathrm{b\text{-}NRE}}|$, and the normalized dispersion $\mathcal{D}$ of the auxiliary estimator across amplified noise realizations.
+As shown in Appendix~\ref{sec:ap_residual_bias}, the residual bias can be decomposed into contributions arising from truncation error, discretization error, and imperfect noise amplification.
+The contribution associated with imperfect noise amplification vanishes when the auxiliary estimator becomes independent of the noise scale, corresponding to the limit $\mathcal{D}\to 0$.
+For smooth noise responses, the same derivative hierarchy that governs the residual-bias magnitude also controls the variation of the auxiliary estimator across noise scales (see Appendix~\ref{sec:ap_residual_bias}).
+Consequently, reduced variation of the auxiliary estimator across noise realizations is associated with a systematic suppression of the residual-bias magnitude.
+Motivated by this analytical structure, the final NRE estimate is obtained by extrapolating the baseline estimator to the $\mathcal{D}\to 0$ limit.